 Spits is one of my personal faves.
 I always chuckle when I read his lines.
 Yes, he's a ludicrous walking cliche, but what the hell -- he hits MY funny-bone just right!!!!!!

 The Lake of Souls (USA PB 2nd Gen)

 The Lake of Souls (USA HB)

-The Lake of Souls (Thailand)
+The Lake Of Souls (UK manga)